 - Obtain the following: - A 19-mm (3/4 in.)
-U-bolt and threaded nuts that fit the U-bolt - A security cable - A lock, such as a combination lock or padlock - An adjustable wrench - Read "Electrical Safety" on page 4 and "Handling Static-Sensitive Devices" on page 5. - Turn off the computer and all other connected devices. - Disconnect all external cables and power cords, and remove the computer cover (see "Disconnecting Cables and Removing the Cover" on page 6).

-Note: The external connectors on the rear of your computer might differ from the ones shown in this section.

-$oldsymbol{1}$ Use a tool, such as a screwdriver, to remove the two metal knockouts.
+U-bolt and threaded nuts that fit the U-bolt - A security cable - A lock, such as a combination lock or padlock - An adjustable wrench - Read "Electrical Safety" on page 4 and "Handling Static-Sensitive Devices" on page 5. - Turn off the computer and all other connected devices. - Disconnect all external cables and power cords, and remove the computer cover (see "Disconnecting Cables and Removing the Cover" on page 6). - Note: The external connectors on the rear of your computer might differ from the ones shown in this section. - 1 Use a tool, such as a screwdriver, to remove the two metal knockouts.

-2 Insert the U-bolt through the rear panel, then attach and tighten the nuts with an adjustable wrench.
+2 Insert the U-bolt through the rear panel; then attach and tighten the nuts with an adjustable wrench.

 3 Replace the computer cover.
-For more information, see "Replacing the Cover and Connecting the Cables" on page 62.
+For more information, see "Replacing the Cover and Connecting the Cables" on page 70.

-4 Thread the cable through the U-bolt and around an object from which it cannot be removed, then fasten the cable ends together with a lock.
+4 Thread the cable through the U-bolt and around an object that is not a part of or permanently secured to the building structure or foundation, and from which it cannot be removed, then fasten the cable ends together with a lock.

 The following illustration shows an example of how this might work.